datreant/.github.io/index.md

 The core **datreant** package source is available under the BSD 3-clause license from [github.com/datreant](https://github.com/datreant).
 A release is forthcoming.
-The core package is provides fairly vanilla components, including the basic **Treant** object, which are meant to be adapted to more specialized, domain-specific roles elsewhere.
+The core package provides usable but fairly vanilla components, including the basic **Treant** object, which are meant to be adapted to more specialized, domain-specific roles elsewhere.

-As an example, [**MDSynthesis**](https://github.com/datreant/MDSynthesis) provides **Treants** with functionality specific for working with molecular dynamics simulations.
+As an example, [**MDSynthesis**](https://github.com/datreant/MDSynthesis) defines a subclass of **Treant** with functionality specific for working with molecular dynamics simulations.
 Addressing the problems of this domain is the original motivation for **datreant** development, though we welcome others!

 ## Participating